g-lalevee/ApigeeProxy4AppSheet/README.md

 # Appsheet / Apigee / Firestore demo

-CRUD Apigee proxy to be used by AppSheet to use Firestore as Data Source.
+CRUD Apigee proxy to be used by AppSheet to use Firestore as Data Source.<br>
 As easy as 1_2_3_4...

 ## 1- Firestore